NHacker Next

 Before long you'll have a different LLM embedded in each of a series of cells, and they'll each have an opinion on what you are doing elsewhere in the sheet, and your One True Trusted Overview LLM (named OTTO) will survey them and take a vote and get back to you.

-dmitrygr 8 hours ago [-]
+dmitrygr 59 days ago [-]

 “ The emulator is built as a seperate dll which is loaded by the VBA macro.
 The VBA macro calls the emulator in the dll and gets the output and writes it into the cells in the spreadsheet. ”